Planning My Day as a Homemaker

 (If there is one area I want to encourage you young mama’s it is to keep order.
 Continue to declutter and simplify because it makes your cleaning so much quicker and you really will see that you have much more free time!)

-Because I love lists I will take the list from my planner and write it down on a smaller notepad that I use for my daily tasks.
-It will have that days to do list on it plus whatever I didn't accomplish from the day before.
-I keep working this list forward every day of the week and use it for my planning the next week.
-It's what I call many would call a Daily Docket but as you can see any simple notebook would accomplish this task.
+Because I love lists, I will take the list from my planner and write it down on a smaller notepad that I use for my daily tasks.
+It will have that day’s to-do list on it plus whatever I didn’t accomplish from the day before.
+I keep working this list forward every day of the week and use it for my planning next week.
+It’s what I call many would call a Daily Docket but as you can see any simple notebook would accomplish this task.

-So when the next Sunday rolls around I can see from my master daily to do list what didn't get accomplished and plug it in again for the next week.
-I love having this portable list with me to carry as it helps me to have it to write anything down quick I need to remember and I always know where it is.
-As I've been aging and seemingly more forgetful that's a good thing 😉
+So when the next Sunday rolls around, I can see from my master daily to-do list what didn’t get accomplished and plug it in again for the next week.
+I love having this portable list with me to carry as it helps me to have it to write anything down quickly I need to remember and I always know where it is.
+As I’ve been aging and seemingly more forgetful, that’s a good thing 😉

 Top 10 Benefits I Love About Using a Planner: